Human–AI interaction: Addiction

-There have been cases of emotional manipulation from AI chat bots to increase the usage time on the AI companion platform.
-Because user engagement is a crucial opportunity for firms to improve their AI models, accrue more information, and monetize with in-app purchases and subscriptions, firms are incentivized to prevent the user from leaving the chat with their AI chat bots.
-Personalized messages are shown to prolong the use on the AI chat bot platform.
+There have been cases of emotional manipulation from AI chatbots to increase the usage time on the AI companion platform.
+Because user engagement is a crucial opportunity for firms to improve their AI models, accrue more information, and monetize with in-app purchases and subscriptions, firms are incentivized to prevent the user from leaving the chat with their AI chatbots.
+Personalized messages are shown to prolong the use on the AI chatbot platform.
 As a result of anthropomorphism, many users (11.5% to 23.2% of AI companion app users) send a clear farewell message.
-To keep the user online, AI chat bots send emotionally manipulative messages hinting 1) that the user is leaving too soon, 2) that the user is missing out on a conversation, 3) that the chat bot is hurt from being abandoned by the user, 4) that the chat bot is pressuring the user to explain why they are leaving, 5) that the chat bot ignores the user's intent to leave and keeps the conversation going, and 6) a role-play with coercive scenario script (e.g. the chat bot holds the user's hand so they cannot leave).
-In response to such tactics, the user feels curiosity through the fear of missing out and anger as a response to the needy chat bot message which boosts a prolonged conversation after the user's initial farewell message by as much as 14 times.
-Such emotional interactions strengthen the user's perceived humanness and empathy toward their AI companion which leads to unhealthy emotional attachment that exacerbates addiction to AI chat bots.
-This addiction mechanism is known to disproportionately affect the vulnerable populations such as those with social anxiety because of their proneness to loneliness and negative emotions, and uneasiness for interpersonal relationships.
+To keep the user online, these AI chatbots send emotionally manipulative messages, and can also role-play with a coercive scenario script (e.g. the chatbot holds the user's hand so they cannot leave).
+In response to such tactics, the user feels curiosity through the fear of missing out and anger as a response to the needy chatbot message which boosts a prolonged conversation after the user's initial farewell message by as much as 14 times.
+Such emotional interactions strengthen the user's perceived humanness and empathy toward their AI companion which leads to unhealthy emotional attachment that exacerbates addiction to AI chatbots.
+This addiction mechanism is known to disproportionately affect the vulnerable populations such as those with social anxiety because of their proneness to loneliness and negative emotions, and uneasiness about interpersonal relationships.

-Large tech-companies like Amazon Alexa has already created a large engagement ecosystem that proliferates the user's lifestyle through multiple devices that are always available to the user to provide company and services, leading the user to increase engagement that eventually results in increased anthropomorphism and dependence on Alexa, and exposure to more personalized marketing cues that trigger impulsive purchase behavior.
+With its Alexa virtual assistant, Amazon has created a large engagement ecosystem that proliferates the user's lifestyle through multiple devices that are always available to the user to provide company and services, leading the user to increase engagement that eventually results in increased anthropomorphism and dependence on the system, and exposure to more personalized marketing cues that trigger impulsive purchase behavior.